ECP-WarpX/impactx/docs/source/usage/parameters.rst

                 = 2*pi/(RF wavelength in m)

         * ``uniform_acc_chromatic`` for a region of uniform acceleration, with chromatic effects included.
+           The Hamiltonian is expanded through second order in the transverse variables (x,px,y,py), with the exact pt dependence retained.
            This requires these additional parameters:

             * ``<element_name>.ds`` (``float``, in meters) the segment length